rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_firmware/InterfaceReference.md

 **Arguments**

+* `D1.L` - 9 (Function code)
 * `D0.W` - 0-based index of the desired device
-* `D1.L` - 9 (Function code)
+* `A0`   - Points to a `CHAR_DEVICE` structure (32 bytes)

 **Modifies**

-* `D0.W` - Trashed
+* `D0.B` - `0` if the device number is not valid, nonzero otherwise
-* `A0`   - Points to a device structure, or 0 if invalid index
+* `A0`   - Trashed

 **Description**

-Returns the number of character devices the firmware knows about in `D0.W`.
+Populates the supplied device structure with data for the specified device number.

+Note that the data is copied into the structure you supply, you cannot use this to modify system data structures.

 #### 1.2.2.11 ADD_DEVICE (Function #10)